rtavenar/hdr/content/parts/01_metrics.md

 means that only ordering is of importance (time delay between observations is ignored) and variants of the Dynamic Time Warping algorithm are used.
 Finally, in [Sec.
-1.3](01/ot.html), undirected labeled graphs are seen as discrete distributions over the feature-structure product space.
+1.3](01/ot.html), undirected labeled graphs are seen as discrete distributions over the feature-structure product space and we rely on optimal transport distances.